Calgary Stampede: The Stampede Showband

 The Stampede Showband was created in 1971 to serve as the organization's musical ambassadors.
 The troupe features over 150 members between the ages of 16 and 21, and has been named the world champion of marching show bands seven times, lastly being in July, 2023.
 The group has performed all over the world, in front of royalty and world leaders, and at the opening ceremonies of the 1988 Winter Olympics.
 In 2019, the Showband performed the national anthem at the 107th Grey Cup accompanied by Young Canadians singer, Lindsey Kelly.
 The Showband performs year round, and make over 100 appearances during the Stampede alone.
 They performed in the Tournament of Roses Parade in Pasadena, California for the third time in 2012 as part of the Stampede's 100th anniversary celebrations.
-The Showband also performed "O Canada" every night during the chuckwagon races with the member of the Young Canadians singing the anthem in English and French.
-During the chuckwagon races, Dave Kelly introduces the showband as "Our very own, Calgary Stampede Showband".
+The Showband also performed "O Canada" every night during the chuckwagon races with the member of the Young Canadians singing the anthem in English and French to represent both of Canada's official languages.
+During the chuckwagon races, the host introduces the showband as "Our very own, Calgary Stampede Showband".
 The Stampede Showriders were created in 1985 as a precision equestrian drill team and colour guard that accompanies the Showband.

 Calgary Stampede Talent Search

 The Calgary Stampede Talent Search was created in 1981 as an annual competition for amateur artists (aged 13 to 21).
-Junior performers (aged 6 to 12) are showcased every evening as well.
-The competition takes place during the stampede and is intended to discover and develop talented young southern Albertans.
+Junior performers (aged 6 to 12) were showcased every evening.
+The competition took place during the stampede and was intended to discover and develop talented young southern Albertans.
+It was phased out in 2020.